Entry Into Canada on Original Visa

 - compliance with the requirements of the Act and Regulations while in Canada.

 In some cases, the officer may issue a Visitor Record documenting the details of the trip for control purposes and provide thorough counselling regarding the conditions of entry.
 Note that the resident status and the duration of time authorized at the port of entry should match the time required to complete the processing of the application.

-Many persons who apply for PR to Canada, would still like to temporarily visit Canada.
+Many persons who apply for PR to Canada would still like to visit Canada temporarily.
 If this applies to you, it is very important that proper documentation and arguments are made to demonstrate your temporary intentions in Canada.
 We are here to help!
 Please call us and let us guide you through the process.